-Kickstart files can be kept on a single server and read by individual computers during the installation.
-This method allows you to use one Kickstart file to install Red Hat Enterprise Linux on multiple machines.
+Kickstart files can be kept on a server and read by individual clients during installation.
+The same Kickstart file is used to install multiple clients.

 A DHCP server is not required for kickstarting, but it can make things easier.
 If you are using static IP addresses, select static IP while developing your Kickstart profile.

-To do this, copy the contents of
+Copy the contents of

 /isolinuxfrom the first CD-ROM of the target distribution.

 label ks kernel vmlinuz append text ks=`url`initrd=initrd.img lang= devfs=nomount \ ramdisk_size=16438`ksdevice`